South Korea Winter Trip. Day 2: Jeju Island

 We reached almost to the top of the peak

-You're supposed not to step on the grass... mmm who cares!
+You're not supposed to step on the grass... mmm, who cares!

 So delicious Deli Manjoo.. tangerine cake